 This makes our communication more engaging, intelligible and memorable.
 It also helps us to think more deeply about the information, which is perfect if we are trying to solve a complex problem or understand a tricky linguistic point.

 There are many benefits to using visual thinking in the classroom.
 Most obviously, showing a picture is one of the best ways to show meaning.
-It can also help students to see patterns and connections in grammatical or lexical topics.
+It can also help learners to see patterns and connections in grammatical or lexical topics.
 For example, drawing a timeline to show the differences between present simple and present continuous can help learners to visualise and remember the differences in usage.

 Another advantage is that visuals make learning more memorable.
-Students are more likely to remember key points if they have visual associations.
+Learners are more likely to remember key points if they have visual associations.
 Likewise, creating simple visual representations can help learners to interact more fully with the content, aiding comprehension as well as memory.

-One of the main objectives of the language classroom is getting students talking.
+One of the main objectives of the language classroom is getting learners talking.
 Using visual aids is a great way to facilitate conversation.
 Images, diagrams and graphic organisers can inspire and focus discussions in creative and motivating ways.

 Examples of visual thinking activities